team-eureka/ChromeCast-OTA/README.md

 <b>Disclaimer:</b>

-This software will report your serial # and build # of your chromecast device to my server.
-The reason I require your serial # is so I can track the number of unique installs, as well as do roll-out updates to prevent everyone from downloading at once.
-Another nice feature is it allows me to define "dev" devices for test images.
+This software will report your serial # and build # to my server.
+The reason for this is so I can do rolling updates, track unique installs, and flag select devices for test images.
+If you wish to disable this software, read more in the release thread on XDA.